 In November 2015, the FASB issued ASU 2015-17, Balance Sheet Classification of Deferred Taxes.
-The ASU requires that deferred tax assets and liabilities be classified as noncurrent in the statement of financial position, thereby simplifying the current guidance that requires an entity to separate deferred assets and liabilities into current and noncurrent amounts.
-This ASU will be effective for us beginning in the first quarter of 2018 though early adoption is permitted.
+The ASU requires that deferred tax assets and liabilities be classified as noncurrent in the statement of financial position, thereby simplifying the guidance that required an entity to separate deferred assets and liabilities into current and noncurrent amounts, and was effective for us beginning in the first quarter of 2016.
 We early-adopted this ASU as of December 31, 2015 and the impact of adoption on our statement of financial position was not material.